Protected live animals and plants, trade

 Information about the permit

-Certain species of animal are protected by specific legislation within the EU.
+Trade in certain species are protected by specific Swedish legislation and legislation within the EU.
 The purpose of this legislation is to ensure the conservation of these species by regulating trade in them.
-There is a list of protected species in Council Regulation (EC) No 338/97.

 If you want to trade in endangered species, you must have a commercial permit in accordance with the Swedish Species Protection Ordinance.